Sargent

 From the Web

-Size and Containment: Over the last 72 hours, the fire has reached 2,489 acres and is currently 81% contained.
+Size and Containment: Based on the latest updates over the last 72 hours, the fire has burned 2,523 acres and is currently 90% contained.

 Evacuations and Sheltering:

-Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place.
+Mandatory Evacuation Orders: There are currently no mandatory evacuation orders in place for the Sargent Fire.

-Evacuation Warnings: No evacuation warnings have been issued, as officials report that no homes or structures are currently threatened.
+Evacuation Warnings: No evacuation warnings have been issued, as no homes or communities are currently threatened.

-Evacuation Shelters and Information: No evacuation shelters have been opened at this time.
-The estimated number of people impacted by evacuations is zero.
+Evacuation Shelters and Information: No evacuation shelters have been opened at this time, and the estimated number of people impacted by evacuations is zero.

 Road and Infrastructure Closures: